kochkinaelena/Uncertainty4VerificationModels/README.md

-# Uncertainty4VerificationModels
+# Estimating predictive uncertainty for rumour verification models
+*Code for the experiments in the ACL 2020 paper "Estimating predictive uncertainty for rumour verification models"*

-*Documentation and more analysis code will be added*
+*Documentation and more analysis code is being added*

 ## Description of contents